-Don't let artichokes intimidate you!
+Don't let artichokes intimidate you with their tough exterior!
 This veggie is easy to prepare and SO DELICIOUS.
 Packed with nutritious flavor, let us break down the Step-by-step instructions for you so you can try one!

 I don't know many people besides myself who cook and eat fresh artichokes.
 They are intimidating!
 And fresh ones certainly don't look conducive to eating.
 When I purchased my latest artichoke batch at the grocery store, the gal who checked me out said, "Oh.
 Artichokes.
 These things are sharp and they poke me all the time!
 Are they any good?"